-Watch the video below to see the recommended technique when using our Flirt Pole dog training devices and read our important safety tips.
+Watch the videos below to see the recommended technique when using our Flirt Pole dog training devices and read our important safety tips.

 Safety Warnings & Tips

 - We recommend briefly walking your dog both before and after using a flirt pole to help prevent muscle strains.

 - Flirt Poles are powerful dog training devices and should be used responsibly.
 Never use for extended periods of time without letting your dog take breaks and drink water.

 - Causing any dog to jump can be hazardous; especially dogs under one year of age, whose bones are still growing.